ngdoc/ansible_with_virtualbox/README.md

 ansible.cfg is used for configuration of the ansible instance.
 I didn't need it for this use case, but it can be used for more functionality as an instance expands its reach.

 ## playbooks
 Playbooks are yaml files used by ansible to interact with the remote host machines.
-They are comprised of:
+They are comprised of:  <br />
-Name: name of the playbook
+Name: name of the playbook  <br />
-hosts: the group name of the hosts being targeted for the playbook
+hosts: the group name of the hosts being targeted for the playbook   <br />
-tasks: the tasks being executed on the target
+tasks: the tasks being executed on the target  <br />
 I also set the the gather_facts flag to false to try to un-complicate this instance's playbook runs.

 The tasks listed in the playbook are very wide ranging, but generally are composed of a name and a module, in my case the module is ansible.builtin.win_shell to denote that I am interacting with a shell on a windows machine.
 Normally, applications will have a specific ansible module to make interaction with them easy, but virtualbox does not which is why I chose to use the shell.